flynn3103/airbnb/README.md

 # Project Report: Predictive Price Modeling for Airbnb listings
-A project based on Data pipelines, ML workflow management, API endpoints and Monitoring
+A project based on Data pipelines, ML workflow management and Monitoring

 ## Project Goals and Objectives